 How does being overweight harm the heart?

 An extra-large body needs an extra-large amount of blood.
 When you gain weight, your heart has to pump more blood than it did before.
 Instead of beating more often, the heart grows slightly larger so it can move more blood with each beat.
-It's like a faucet that's been opened up a notch.
-The increased flow often leads to high blood pressure, which is a major cause of heart disease.
+It’s like a faucet that’s been opened up a notch.

 Even if your blood pressure doesn’t climb, your heart can suffer from the extra workload.
 When the chambers of the heart grow larger, they slowly lose some of their squeezing power.
 Eventually, they may not be able to completely empty themselves with each beat.
 As blood starts pooling in your heart, you can develop congestive heart failure.

-Excess body fat can set off a cascade of other changes in the body that raise the risk of heart trouble.
-If the fat is distributed in the midsection, the risk is higher; a waist measurement of more than 35 inches in women and 40 inches in men spells an increased risk of cardiovascular disease.
+If the fat is distributed in the midsection, the risk is higher; a waist measurement of more than 35 inches in women and 40 inches in men can result in an increased risk of cardiovascular disease.
 Large amounts of belly fat can blunt the effects of insulin, making you vulnerable to type 2 diabetes, a condition that seriously threatens the heart.
 Extra fat in the body can also lead to extra fat in the blood.
-Overweight people often have high levels of artery-clogging LDL cholesterol.
+People with overweight often have high levels of artery-clogging low-density lipoprotein (LDL) cholesterol.
 If too much cholesterol sticks to your arteries, a condition called atherosclerosis, you can suffer a heart attack or a stroke.

-Extra weight can also be a sign that you're hurting your heart in other ways.
-Many people are overweight because they eat high-fat diets and shun exercise.
+Extra weight can also be a sign that you’re hurting your heart in other ways.
+Many people are overweight because they eat high-fat diets and don’t exercise.
 Other people who gained weight with pregnancy and age have found it difficult to get back on an exercise regimen.
 No matter how much you weigh, fat-filled foods and lack of exercise can damage your arteries and weaken your heart.

 What can I do to protect my heart?